221009507/Wil-Portfolio-T4/business_communication.md

 **Result:**
 I gained a strong understanding of how to communicate effectively in professional environments both in writing and online.
-This knowledge has strengthened my professionalism and prepared me for real-world workplace communication.
+This knowledge has strengthened my professionalism and prepared me for real world workplace communication.

 ## Summary: